CliMA/Oceananigans.jl/docs/src/model_setup/callbacks.md

 simulation
 ```

 State callbacks are useful for inter-step modification of the model state (for example if you wanted to manually modify the tendency fields).
 Irrespective of the specified scheduling state callbacks are executed at every sub-step.
-As an example we can manually add to the tendency field of one of the velocity components, here I've chosen the `:u` field using parameters:
+As an example we can manually add to the tendency field of one of the velocity components, here we've chosen the `:u` field using parameters:

 ```@example checkpointing
 using Oceananigans

 model = NonhydrostaticModel(grid=RectilinearGrid(size=(1, 1, 1), extent=(1, 1, 1)))

+simulation = Simulation(model, Δt=1, stop_iteration=10)

 function modify_tracer(model, params)
+    @info "I did it"
     model.timestepper.Gⁿ[params.c] .+= params.δ
+    return nothing
 end

+simulation.callbacks[:modify_u] = Callback(modify_tracer, IterationInterval(1),
-model.state_callbacks[:modify_u] = Callback(modify_tracer, IterationInterval(1), (c = :u, δ = 1))
+                                            callsite=TendencyCallsite(), parameters = (c = :u, δ = 1))

-simulation = Simulation(model, Δt=1, stop_iteration=10)

 run!(simulation)